 - Teaches iconography classes at Our Lady of the Mountains in Jasper, GA.

-- Ongoing instruction at Wagnalls Memorial Library, where Teresa was known as “the artist in residence.”
+- Taught classes in oils, pastels, watercolor, colored pencils and pencil at Wagnalls Memorial Library, where Teresa was known as “the artist in residence.”

 - Taught classes at Catonsville Community College, University of Maryland and Western Maryland College.